kartikaysingh69/TECHNOHACKS/README.md

 3. Identify and remove outliers:
    - You can use statistical methods or visualization tools to identify outliers and remove them as needed.

-## Task 2: Calculate Summary Statistics
+## Task 3: Visualization using Histogram
-In this task, we will calculate summary statistics for the cleaned dataset.
-Summary statistics include mean, median, mode, and standard deviation.
-Follow these steps:

-1. Load the cleaned dataset.
-2. Calculate the mean, median, mode, and standard deviation using appropriate functions or libraries.
+In this task, we created a histogram or bar chart to visually represent the distribution of data in the dataset.

+1. Selected one or more variables from the dataset to visualize.
+2. Utilized a plotting library (e.g., Matplotlib, Seaborn) to create a histogram or bar chart.
+3. Analyzed the distribution patterns and drew insights from the visualization.

 ## Task 4: Pivot Table
 In this task, we will use pivot tables to summarize data in the dataset.
 Pivot tables are helpful for aggregating and presenting data in a structured manner.
 Follow these steps: